lorenzo-stoakes/linux-vm-notes/funcs.md

 `pmd_t pmd_set_flags(pmd_t pmd, pmdval_t set)`

-[pmd_set_flags()][pmd_set_flags] returns a new [pmd_t][pmd_t] which is identical to the specified PMD except for the specified `set` field which is 'appended' (i.e. bitwise-or'd) to the input PMD's flag bitfield.
+[pmd_set_flags()][pmd_set_flags] returns a new [pmd_t][pmd_t] which is identical to the specified PMD entry except for the specified `set` field which is 'appended' (i.e. bitwise-or'd) to the input PMD entry's flag bitfield.

 No checks are performed to ensure `set` is valid and limited only to available flag bits, so incorrect use of this function could result in an invalid return